-- a.
 Curbs shall be required along the gutter line of all streets and shall have a minimum radius of twenty-five (25) feet at corners.
-Pre-cast concrete wheelchair ramp curbs meeting RI DOT Standard 43.31/43.32 or 43.34 shall be installed where required by the DPW: Engineering Division. - b.
-In accordance with Section 17.64.010(F)(2) of the Zoning Ordinance, curb opening requirements for new construction shall conform to the following design standards:
+Pre-cast concrete wheelchair ramp curbs meeting RI DOT Standard 43.31/43.32 or 43.34 shall be installed where required by the Engineering Division.

+In accordance with Zoning Code Section 30-18(P)(6), the following curb opening requirements are established for new construction:

+a.
+Curb openings shall conform to the following design standards: